Copterdoctor/SwiftWAMP/README.md

     })
 ```

+___

 ## Testing

 For now, only integration tests against crossbar exist.
-I plan to add unit tests in the future.

 In order to run the tests: